-Fluoropolymers are planned for consideration in a separate assessment and their exclusion from the Updated Draft State of PFAS Report should not be interpreted as meaning that they are of low concern.
+Fluoropolymers, as defined in the report, may have significantly different exposure and hazard profiles when compared with other PFAS.
+Therefore, fluoropolymers are not addressed in the assessment and are planned for consideration in a separate assessment.
+Their exclusion from the state of PFAS report should not be interpreted as meaning that they are or are not of concern.

 About these substances

-The Updated Draft State of PFAS report uses the Organisation for Economic Co-operation and Development (OECD) 2021 definition for PFAS as follows: fluorinated substances that contain at least one fully fluorinated methyl or methylene carbon atom (without any H/Cl/Br/I atom attached to it), that is with a few noted exceptions, any chemical with at least a perfluorinated methyl group (–CF3) or a perfluorinated methylene group (–CF2–) is a PFAS.
+In the state of PFAS report, PFAS refers to the broad chemical definition by the Organisation for Economic Co-operation and Development (OECD) in 2021, which is: “fluorinated substances that contain at least 1 fully fluorinated methyl or methylene carbon atom (without any H/Cl/Br/I atom attached to it), that is with a few noted exceptions, any chemical with at least a perfluorinated methyl group (–CF3) or a perfluorinated methylene group (–CF2–) is a PFAS.”
 The class of PFAS is comprised of substances meeting this definition.

-Based on available information, fluoropolymers may have different exposure and hazard profiles compared with other PFAS.
+In the state of PFAS report, fluoropolymers are defined as polymers made by polymerization or copolymerization of olefinic monomers (at least one of which contains fluorine bonded to one or both of the olefinic carbon atoms) to form a carbon-only polymer backbone with fluorine atoms directly bonded to it.
 Given information suggesting their differences from other PFAS, additional work on fluoropolymers is warranted.
 PFAS meeting the definition of fluoropolymers, as defined in the report, are not addressed within the report and will be considered in a separate assessment.

-PFAS have a wide range of uses in products available to consumers, industrial applications, and specialized applications.
+The properties of PFAS (including oil and water repellency, high resistance to degradation, and low surface tension) have led to their use in a wide range of products available to consumers and in commercial and industrial applications.
 Some typical uses of PFAS include use as surfactants, lubricants, and repellents (for dirt, water, and grease).
-PFAS can also be found in certain firefighting foams (for example, aqueous film-forming foams [AFFF]), food packaging, drugs, cosmetics, sunscreens, pesticides, textiles (for example, carpets, furniture, and clothing), non-stick cookware, vehicles, and electronics.
+PFAS can also be found in certain firefighting foams (for example, aqueous film-forming foams [AFFF]), food packaging materials, drugs (including natural health products and non-prescription drugs), medical devices, cosmetics, pesticides, textiles (for example, carpets, furniture, and clothing), vehicles, and electronics.

-PFAS are extremely persistent in the environment and are often termed "forever chemicals" as a result of this stability.
+PFAS are extremely persistent in the environment and are often termed "forever chemicals" as a result of their stability.
 Certain PFAS are prone to accumulation, are mobile, are able to migrate locally and over long distances, and are commonly detected in the environment and humans.
-Experience with contaminated sites management indicates that PFAS are very challenging to remove from environmental media (for example, soil) and it's not possible to remove them from the broader environment.
+Experience with contaminated sites management indicates that PFAS are very challenging to remediate from contaminated sites and it's not possible to remove them from the broader environment.

 Class approach

-CEPA defines a class of substances as any two or more substances that: (a) contain the same portion of chemical structure; (b) have similar physical-chemical or toxicological properties; or (c) have similar types of use.
-Substances included under the OECD definition of PFAS, which is used in the Updated Draft State of PFAS Report, meet the definition of class under CEPA as they contain the same portion of chemical structure.
+CEPA defines a class of substances as any 2 or more substances that: (a) contain the same portion of chemical structure; (b) have similar physical-chemical or toxicological properties; or (c) have similar types of use.
+Substances included under the OECD definition of PFAS, which is used in the state of PFAS report, meet the definition of class under CEPA as they contain the same portion of chemical structure.

-Risk managing the class of PFAS, as opposed to using a substance-by-substance approach, addresses potential cumulative effects of co-exposure to multiple PFAS and reduces the chance of regrettable substitution; that is, substituting regulated PFAS with unregulated PFAS that potentially possess similar hazardous properties.
-A phased approach to risk management is being considered as outlined in the Preventive actions and risk reduction section below.
+Risk managing the class of PFAS, as opposed to using a substance-by-substance approach, addresses potential cumulative effects of co-exposure to multiple PFAS and reduces the chance of regrettable substitution (replacing one PFAS with another less-well characterized, but equally problematic PFAS).
+A phased approach to risk management is proposed as summarized in the Preventive actions and risk reduction section below.

 Some other jurisdictions around the world are exploring various approaches to addressing PFAS as a class, including the European Union and some states within the United States.